Getting to Know - Mike Barnes

 Why is the 2018 UPA Medical Cannabis Patient Survey so important?

 More evidence of the usefulness of cannabis in many forms and for many conditions and to build on and validate the findings of the last survey.
-I urge everyone in the UK who finds cannabis to be beneficial for their health to complete the survey now.

 Thank you Mike!